 The Four Horsemen are often referenced in works about the Apocalypse, but not today.
 These Four Horsemen are the driving force behind any successful campaign or initiative within a business or agency.
-They are too often left to run free across open fields, without proper training or reliable equipment.
+They are often left to run free across open fields.
+No proper training or reliable equipment.
 By the end of this article, you’ll understand the importance of harnessing the full power of these Four Horsemen and how that power can be used for good.

 This is not the stuff of revelation, but it’s often overlooked.
 So let’s take a moment to talk to each of the Four Horsemen:

 Sun Tzu, a great Chinese General, said, “Tactics without strategy is the noise before defeat.”
 Dramatic.
 But it’s incredible to think of all the time, effort and expense that goes into creating just one marketing campaign.
-The problem is that a campaign – even a great one – can fail if there is no strategy behind its delivery.
-We’re overwhelmed by marketing messages every day; Seth Godin said that marketing is a contest for people’s attention.
+The problem is that even great campaigns can fail if there is no strategy behind its delivery.
+We’re overwhelmed by marketing messages every day.
+Seth Godin said that marketing is a contest for people’s attention.

 What’s going to make your campaign succeed where others fail?
 Strategy.

-Marketing Strategy covers setting objectives, defining targets and KPIs, audiences and segmentation, pricing and branding.
-Each campaign requires thorough research to compile each of these elements in a way that will support the end goal – campaign success!
+Marketing Strategy covers a core focus.
+Setting objectives, defining targets and KPIs, audiences and segmentation, pricing and branding.
+Each campaign requires thorough research.
+This is to compile each of these elements in a way that will support the end goal – campaign success!

 To plan strategically, you have to think strategically.
 The best way to do this is to look at the greater context within which the campaign will be executed.
-No business exists or operates in isolation and the internal and external environments are constantly changing.
-You can’t successfully launch a campaign if you aren’t aware of the business environment around you.
+But, no business exists or operates in isolation.
+The internal and external environments change constantly.
+If you aren’t aware of the business environment, you can’t launch a successful campaign.
 How do you define and analyse the context?
 There are four elements to look at:

 This is where it starts to all come together.
-Developing a strategy sounds like a big undertaking and while this isn’t untrue, it is manageable when broken up into these five parts:
+Developing a strategy sounds like a big undertaking.
+While this isn’t untrue, it is manageable when broken up into these five parts:

-- Conceptualise campaigns and innovative ideas that will bring your strategy to life, communicating the intended message to the target audience in the best way possible.
+Conceptualise campaigns and innovative ideas that will bring your strategy to life.
+Communicate the intended message to the target audience in the best way possible.

-- Finally, choose the specific tactics that you will execute your marketing strategy and campaigns through.
+Choose the specific tactics that you will use to execute your marketing strategy and campaigns.

 When people hear the words “marketing” and “strategy” they often don’t think of how creative thinking informs both those things.